A Guide To USDA Guaranteed Vs. Direct Loans

 USDA guaranteed loans have several advantages over a conventional mortgage.
 The major benefits are the lack of a down payment and no loan limits.
 Here’s a full list of the benefits:

-- Lending fees and closing costs are “rolled into” the loan.
-Less cash that you need to provide up front.
+- No upfront closing costs: Lending fees and closing costs are “rolled into” the loan.
+That means you’ll have to provide less cash upfront.

 - The ability to add repair and remodel costs to the loan: Repair and remodel costs can be “rolled into” the loan.
 Not every home is move-in ready, and this can help you finance the cost of repairs without taking out an extra loan.

 Benefits Of USDA Direct Loans